 There are certain things I have been told over the years, some even by very well meaning people, in regards to my Crohn's disease.
-I've compiled a list of things NOT to say to someone with Inflammatory Bowel Disease...EVER.
-Feel free to add some if you like.
+I've compiled a list of The Top 10 Things NOT to say to someone with Inflammatory Bowel Disease or Chronic Illness...EVER.

 1. "If you wouldn't eat that" - or - "If you'd just eat better" - or - "If you'd just eat this" Please, water gives me diarrhea.
 Salads make things worse.
 I'm limited to what fruits and vegetables I can eat and how and when I can eat them.
 Adding more fiber to my diet would probably send me straight to the hospital and if it is spicier than mashed potatoes you can count me out.
 I like meat so I will eat it.
 I don't want to try your weird diet because contrary to popular belief it will NOT cure me.
 But thanks for trying and I'm glad it works for you.
 Crohn's disease doesn't affect everyone the same.
 What works for one may not work for another.
 And what is bad one day may not be bad the next.
 On the same note, what is good one day may not be good the next.
 Please make a note of it.